LOA: 25’ 9”

 The hull itself is based upon the proven Herreshoff model.
 The keel is a true NACA foil with the Paine full flow aperture and spadelike rudder—both with very narrow trailing edges.
 I believe Captain Nat would have done this if he were alive today.

 - This beautiful, Herreshoff-inspired classic design could be yours.

-A full set of study plans is available in two formats: $25 for PDF format or $40 printed and sent via US mail.
-Full plans without loftings or offsets for US$ 675.00 and full plans including a full-size mylar hull lofting and right to build for US$ 3500.00
+Study plans are available emailed to you in pdf format for US$25.00.
+Full printed plans without loftings or offsets for US$ 675.00 and full printed plans including a full-size mylar hull lofting and right to build for US$ 3500.00

 PDF Plans: $25